PowerShell/DSC/docs/reference/schemas/resource/manifest/set.md

 { ... } | registry config set
 ```

-Because the manifest defines `preTest` as `true`, DSC won't call the `test` method for the resource
+Because the manifest defines `implementsPretest` as `true`, DSC won't call the `test` method for
-before calling `set`.
-This setting indicates that the resource itself tests instances before
+the resource before calling `set`.
+This setting indicates that the resource itself tests instances
-enforcing their desired state.
+before enforcing their desired state.

 The manifest defines `return` as `state`, indicating that it only returns the final state of the
 resource after the `set` method runs.
 DSC compares the desired state to the return data of this